The Next War (board game)

 The Next War: Modern Conflict in Europe is a board wargame published by Simulations Publications, Inc. (SPI) in 1978 that simulates a hypothetical Warsaw Pact invasion of Western Europe.
+Critics noted its extreme complexity in lieu of playability.

 Description

 The Next War is a two-player game in which one player invades Western Europe with Warsaw Pact forces in the late 1970s, while the other player defends with NATO forces.
 The basic game is used for short scenarios.
 More complex rules allow for weather, supply lines, chemical or nuclear warfare, air and naval operations, airborne troops, amphibious landings, special forces, and electronic warfare.
 A campaign game of three scenarios covers the first 60 days after an invasion.